Robust Estimation and Inference for High-Dimensional Panel Data Models: Introduction

-In view of the aforementioned literature, this paper investigates estimation, variable selection, and inferential issues under the framework of high-dimensional panel data.
-Specifically, (1) we allow for the idiosyncratic errors to exhibit TSA, CSD, heteroskedasticity, as well as heavy-tailed behaviour; (2) we accommodate a scenario that the number of regressors may increase more rapidly than the sample size; (3) we debias the least absolute shrinkage and selection operator (LASSO) estimator to achieve asymptotic normality, and explore the estimation of high-dimensional long-run covariance matrix using a thresholded estimator.
-To achieve these goals with the aforementioned data features, we first esatblish two Nagaev-types of concentration inequalities, one for partial sum and the other for quadratic form, subject to a set of easily verifiable conditions.
+To achieve these goals with the aforementioned data features, we establish two Nagaev--types of concentration inequalities, one for partial sum and the other for quadratic form, subject to a set of easily verifiable conditions.
 Leveraging these two inequalities, we derive a non-asymptotic bound for the LASSO estimator, achieve asymptotic normality via the nodewise LASSO regression, and obtain a sharp convergence rate for the thresholded heteroskedasticity and autocorrelation consistent (HAC) estimator.
-Our study thus provides the relevant literature with a complete toolkit for conducting inference about the parameters of interest within a high-dimensional panel data framework.
+Furthermore, we considerably generalize the main ideas to investigate a class of widely used HD panel data models (e.g., \citealp{vogt2022cce, belloni2023high}) associated with interactive effects.

-Up to this point, it is worth commenting on some key references, and outlining our contributions accordingly.
+Up to this point, it is worth commenting on some key references, and outlining our contributions to the relevant literature accordingly.

+\begin{enumerate}[leftmargin=*, itemsep=0.5pt, parsep=0.5pt, topsep=0.6pt] \item We establish a set of toolkit to analyze HD panel data based on some easily verifiable conditions, which also enriches the literature of HD time series analysis.
+For instance, the newly developed toolkit allows for the generalization or derivation of restrictions such as Assumption 3.1 in \cite{babii2022machine} and Assumptions 4 and 5 in \cite{gupta2023robust} from a set of fundamental conditions.

-\begin{enumerate}[leftmargin=*] \item \cite{vogt2022cce} examine a high-dimensional panel data model with interactive fixed effects, and present error bounds for penalized estimators under the cross-sectional independence condition.
+\item \cite{vogt2022cce} examine a HD panel data model with interactive effects, and present error bounds for penalized estimators under the cross-sectional independence condition.
 In a similar vein, \cite{belloni2023high} delve into quantile regression within a comparable framework.
 In this context, cross-sectional independence remains crucial for establishing the corresponding asymptotic properties, and a valid inference procedure is absent.
-Building on this line of research, we respectively investigate high-dimensional panel data regression with and without a factor structure, and establish inference while accommodating non-Gaussian, serially and cross-sectionally correlated, and heteroskedastic error processes.
+Building on this line of research, we respectively investigate HD panel data regression with and without a factor structure, and establish inference while accommodating non-Gaussian, serially and cross-sectionally correlated, and heteroskedastic error processes.